annaesvensson/yellow-help/1-en/troubleshooting.md

 Title: Troubleshooting
 ShowLanguageSelection: 1
 ---
-Learn how to solve common problems.
+Learn how to resolve common problems.

-[toc]

-## Problems during installation of a website

-The following error messages can happen:
+## Error messages

+?
+Datenstrom Yellow stopped with fatal error
+?
+?
+The software has crashed.
+Activate the debug mode for more information.
+Very likely an extension is not working properly or is not up to date.
+As soon as the relevant extension has been updated, the problem should be resolved.
+Contact the webmaster if this error message is displayed continuously.

 ?
 Datenstrom Yellow requires PHP 7.0 or higher
 ?